barnaiscee/NyarigotiBarnabyOmundi_StructuredProgramming/README.md

-The primary difference between a normal variable and a pointer lies in what they hold and how they interact with the computer's memory.

 Storage: A normal variable stores a direct data value (like an integer, character, or float).
 A pointer stores a memory address (the location where a piece of data is kept).